kuokuo123/otter-launcher/README.md

    \u001B[34m \u001B[0m otter-launcher \u001B[34m>\u001B[0m """
 list_prefix = "      "
 place_holder = "type and search..."
-show_suggestion = "list" # search fro modules; autocompletion with TAB
-# Three suggestion modes are avalable:
-    # line (default): show suggestions at the same line as input field
-    # list: list suggestions below the input field
-    # none: no suggestion, and no tab completion
-suggestion_lines = 4 # only take effect in the list suggestion mode
-indicator_with_arg_module = "> "
+show_suggestion = true # show a list of matched modules when typing; and autocomplete with TAB suggestion_lines = 4 # length of the suggestion list indicator_with_arg_module = "> "
 indicator_no_arg_module = "< " # a sign of whether the suggested module should run with an argument
-# ASCII color codes are allowed with these options.
-However, \x1b should be replaced with \u001B (unicode escape) because the rust toml crate cannot read \x as an escaped character...
+# below color options affect all modules; per-module coloring is allowed by using ascii color codes at module configurations
 prefix_color = "\u001B[33m"
 description_color = "\u001B[38m"
 place_holder_color = "\u001B[90m"